CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Additional Experiments and Analysis

 \subsection{Analysis of Heatmap Quality with 2-opt Heuristic}

 To assess the practical utility of our framework, we evaluate all methods in a more realistic scenario where a powerful post-hoc heuristic, 2-opt, is applied to the generated solutions.
 Table \ref{tab:w/_2opt} shows that CADO consistently outperforms or remains highly competitive with all baselines, reaffirming its state-of-the-art performance.
 We observe that the performance gap between CADO and other methods is narrower compared to the experiments without 2-opt.
 This is an expected and insightful result.
 A strong local search heuristic like 2-opt can partially compensate for deficiencies in a less optimal initial heatmap, thus elevating the performance of all solvers.
 However, the final solution quality is still fundamentally anchored by the quality of the initial heatmap.
-CADO's superior performance, even after this normalization by 2-opt, decisively demonstrates that generating a better-aligned initial solution through our cost-aware framework is the most critical factor for achieving top-tier results.
-This confirms that CADO is not just theoretically sound but also practically effective in standard CO solver pipelines.
+CADO's superior performance, even after this normalization by 2-opt, suggests that generating a better-aligned initial solution through our cost-aware framework is an important factor for achieving strong results.
+This confirms that CADO is practically effective in standard CO solver pipelines.